vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 For aircraft overflying the SY TMA, place *'O/FLY'* in the LABEL DATA field.

 Refer to the [Sequencing into YSSY](#sequencing-into-yssy) notes below for runway and STAR selection notes.

-### Wollongong (WOL)
-WOL is reponsible for issuing STAR clearances, initial descent, and sequencing actions for aircraft inbound to YSCB.
-WOL is also responsible for issuing STAR clearance to Non-jet aircraft for YSSY which depart from an aerodrome within the subsector.

 ### Gundagai (GUN)
 GUN is reponsible for issuing STAR clearances and initial descent for aircraft inbound to YSSY.